Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: Background and Preliminaries

+Note that the set of terminal histories $\T$ is well-defined by $\mH$ and does therefore not occur in the tuple $\Gamma$.
+EFGs can be well-represented via trees. \begin{definition}[EFG as tree] Given an EFG $\Gamma=(N,\mH,P,u)$, then the following tree $G=(V,E)$ represents $\Gamma$. \begin{itemize} \item For every history $h$ exists exactly one node $v_h \in V$.
+It is labeled $P(h)$, the next player, if $h$ is not terminal ($h \notin \T$), and $u(\sigma)$, the joint utility of playing a game with history $h$, if $h \in \T$ and the joint strategy $\sigma$ yields history $h$. \item Two nodes $v_h$, $v_{h'}\in \mH$ are connected via an oriented edge $(v_h,v_{h'}) \in E$ iff $h'=(h,a)$.
+This edge is labeled $a$. \end{itemize} The graph $G$ is a tree with root $v_{\emptyset}$ representing the empty history, which is labeled with the first player, and with one leaf $v_t$ per terminal history $t \in \T$. \end{definition}

-EFGs can be well-represented via a tree: (i) a history $h$ is a path starting from the root, it is terminal iff it ends in a leaf; (ii) each internal tree node models the turn of an EFG player $p$ after a non-terminal history $h$.
-The respective node is labeled $p$.
+Note that (i) a history $h$ is a path starting from the root, and it is terminal if and only if it ends in a leaf; (ii) each internal tree node models the turn of an EFG player $p$ after a non-terminal history $h$.
 The outgoing edges represent the action set $A(h)$.
-The edges are oriented from the root to the leaves.
-Further, (iii) each leaf represents the joint utility of every joint strategy, whose history (path) leads to it.
-Note that an EFG strategy $\sigma$ is not a history (path) but a set of edges that contains precisely one outgoing edge per internal node.
+Further, (iii) each leaf represents the joint utility of every joint strategy, whose history (path) leads to it; (iv) an EFG strategy $\sigma$ is not a history (path) but a set of edges that contains precisely one outgoing edge per internal node.